 CMS uses monthly rates per person for each county to determine the fixed monthly payments per member to pay to health benefit plans.
 These rates are adjusted under CMS's risk-adjustment model which uses health status indicators, or risk scores, to improve the accuracy of payment.
-The risk-adjustment model, which CMS implemented pursuant to the Balanced Budget Act of 1997 (BBA) and the Benefits Improvement and Protection Act of 2000 (BIPA), generally pays more for members with predictably higher costs and uses principal hospital inpatient diagnoses as well as diagnosis data from ambulatory treatment settings (hospital outpatient department and physician visits) to establish the riskadjustment payments.
+The risk-adjustment model, which CMS implemented pursuant to the Balanced Budget Act of 1997 (BBA) and the Benefits Improvement and Protection Act of 2000 (BIPA), generally pays more for members with predictably higher costs and uses principal hospital inpatient diagnoses as well as diagnosis data from ambulatory treatment settings (hospital outpatient department and physician visits) to establish the risk-adjustment payments.
 Under the risk-adjustment methodology, all health benefit organizations must collect from providers and submit the necessary diagnosis code information to CMS within prescribed deadlines.
-CMS is phasingin the process of calculating risk scores using diagnoses data from the Risk Adjustment Processing System, or RAPS, to diagnoses data from the Encounter Data System, or EDS.
+CMS is phasing-in the process of calculating risk scores using diagnoses data from the Risk Adjustment Processing System, or RAPS, to diagnoses data from the Encounter Data System, or EDS.
 The RAPS process requires MA plans to apply a filter logic based on CMS guidelines and only submit diagnoses that satisfy those guidelines.
 For submissions through EDS, CMS requires MA plans to submit all the encounter data and CMS will apply the risk adjustment filtering logic to determine the risk scores.
-For 2018, 15% of the risk score was calculated from claims data submitted through EDS.
-In 2019 and 2020 CMS will increase that percentage to 25% and 50%, respectively.
-For more information refer to Note 16 to the consolidated financial statements included in Item 8. - Financial Statements and Supplementary Data and Item 1A. - Risk Factors.
+For 2019, 25% of the risk score was calculated from claims data submitted through EDS.
+CMS will increase that percentage to 60% in 2020 and has proposed to increase that percentage to 75% in 2021.
+For more information refer to Note 17 to the consolidated financial statements included in Item 8. - Financial Statements and Supplementary Data and Item 1A. - Risk Factors.

-At December 31, 2018, we provided health insurance coverage under CMS contracts to approximately 3,064,000 individual Medicare Advantage members, including approximately 636,800 members in Florida.
-These Florida contracts accounted for premiums revenue of approximately \$8.2 billion, which represented approximately 23.0% of our individual Medicare Advantage premiums revenue, or 14.6% of our consolidated premiums and services revenue for the year ended December 31, 2018.
+At December 31, 2019, we provided health insurance coverage under CMS contracts to approximately 3,587,200 individual Medicare Advantage members, including approximately 701,400 members in Florida.
+These Florida contracts accounted for premiums revenue of approximately \$9.5 billion, which represented approximately 22.0% of our individual Medicare Advantage premiums revenue, or 15.0% of our consolidated premiums and services revenue for the year ended December 31, 2019.

 Our HMO, PPO, and PFFS products covered under Medicare Advantage contracts with CMS are renewed generally for a calendar year term unless CMS notifies us of its decision not to renew by May 1 of the calendar year in which the contract would end, or we notify CMS of our decision not to renew by the first Monday in June of the calendar year in which the contract would end.
-All material contracts between Humana and CMS relating to our Medicare Advantage products have been renewed for 2019, and all of our product offerings filed with CMS for 2019 have been approved.
+All material contracts between Humana and CMS relating to our Medicare Advantage products have been renewed for 2020, and all of our product offerings filed with CMS for 2020 have been approved.